 - As may be necessary for the protection of the rights or property of Asurion.

 If you believe a request falls within one of these stated exceptions, include the notation “Applicable Exception Request” in the email header to email@example.com.
 If it does fall into one of the recognized exceptions, we will process the request on an expedited basis.

 The type of process required by Asurion includes:

-All requests must be presented on official government/law enforcement letterhead and include ALL of the information below.
+All requests must be presented on official government and/or law enforcement letterhead and include ALL of the information below.
 Failure to include ALL of this information may cause delay in processing the request.

-- The email address used by the user to create the Asurion account (Asurion does not verify the identity of any user and cannot process requests based on a user’s given name or phone number); and
+- The email address used by the user to create the Asurion account (Asurion does not verify the identity of any user and cannot process requests based on a user’s given name or phone number.)

 Where an information request is impacted by contractual obligations with a third party requiring notice and/or consent prior to or following disclosure, the Asurion Legal Department will work with the appropriate parties to provide notice where not otherwise prohibited by law.